Text by CLOT Magazine

 Listeners will be able to decipher nods to long-standing soundtrack influences from composers such as Fabio Frizzi, with his use of strikingly bold and haunting melodies, to Tangerine Dream’s distinctively foggy atmospheres of The Keep.
-There are moments that evoke the nihilistic drones of Brian Gascoigne’s soundtrack to Phase IV, and the more horrific passages of metal clanging ambience from the likes of Chu Ishikawa with his scores for Shinya Tsukamoto.
+Some moments evoke the nihilistic drones of Brian Gascoigne’s soundtrack to Phase IV and the more horrific passages of metal clanging ambience from Chu Ishikawa with his scores for Shinya Tsukamoto.

 This mixtape is a collection of some of the records Dalhous have been re-listening to recently.
 They like to make mixes in the same way they make records where entire tracks are used as raw material.
 The cinematographic influence comes across immediately: There are a lot of cues from film and game soundtracks, from classic FPS games like Wolfenstein 3D and Half-Life through to a library cue from David Cronenberg’s Shivers, to direct audio rip from the opening of Abell Ferrera’s The King of New York by Joe Delia.

-I’ve never explicitly stated it outright, but the germ of the idea was the concept of emotional transference within a household, in this case between two siblings.
-It was interesting to try and explore this musically, drawing on the fact that these protagonists are not only fused on a cellular level but also psychologically.
+I’ve never explicitly stated it outright, but the germ of the idea was the concept of emotional transference within a household, in this case, between two siblings.
+It was interesting to try and explore this musically, drawing on the fact that these protagonists are fused on a cellular level and psychologically.
 I referenced various films from the likes of Repulsion (1965), Persona (1966), Images (1972) and Clean, Shaven (1993) for their narratively front and centre focus on mental illness.

 And what have you technically been exploring with it? what were the challenges during its production?

 For Vol.2 and 3, I wanted the music to be representative of the woman’s neurotransmitters.
-It was an exercise that involved the most amount of processing that I have ever done on a record, which in part I sadly have the breakdown of Blackest Ever Black to thank as I was given much longer than I originally had intended to go deeper into the material.
-I have in some cases 15 different versions of the same track and within those tracks, hundreds of sounds were created.
+It was an exercise that involved the most amount of processing I have ever done on a record, which in part, I sadly have the breakdown of Blackest Ever Black to thank as I was given much longer than I originally intended to go deeper into the material.
+I have, in some cases, 15 different versions of the same track and hundreds of sounds were created within those tracks.
 They ended up becoming what I’d consider maximalist records.

-The track titles and as well the compositions have a sense of cinematographic narrative, it could almost soundtrack a film noir?
-Is cinema or that kind of narratives something that inspires your practice?
+The track titles and as well compositions have a sense of cinematographic narrative; it could almost soundtrack a film noir.
+Is cinema or that kind of narrative something that inspires your practice?
 In what way if so?

 I initially wanted to release Point Blank Range back in 2017.
 I wasn’t previously told BEB was ending, so it came as a surprise and left me in the lurch, leaving me with a lot of time on my hands while I tried to find a label to continue the trilogy.
 It turned out no one was really interested and it ended up taking a few years of waiting until Denovali got in touch.
 There was a period of time when I started to think that the records might not get released at all.

 The last few years have been some of my most productive.
-I finished Vol.3 in the trilogy as well as producing lots of new Dalhous music outside The Composite Moods Collection, which may end up becoming three 30-minute E.Ps in the future.
+I finished Vol.3 in the trilogy and produced lots of new Dalhous music outside The Composite Moods Collection, which may become three 30-minute E.Ps in the future.